roundcube/roundcubemail-helpdocs/en_US/settings/folders.rst

 4. Click the *Save* button below the form to finally create it

-.. container:: hint
+.. note::  the *Parent folder* field is already pre-selected whith the folder currently selected in the

-    Hint: the *Parent folder* field is already pre-selected whith the folder currently selected in the folders list on the left.
+    folders list on the left.